 Much of Kaziranga National Park consists of swamp and grasslands, making it the perfect habitat for the one-horned rhinoceros.
 The largest population in the world of these prehistoric looking creatures exists there, along with almost 40 major mammals.
 This picturesque park can be explored by elephant safari.
 It sits on the banks of the Brahmaputra River in India's Northeast, approximately six hours from Guwahati.

 Sundarbans National Park, West Bengal

 Sundarbans, one of the top tourist places in West Bengal, is a magnificent tangle of mangrove jungle that's the only one of its kind in the world.
-It's spread over 54 islands and extends into neighboring Bangladesh.
+The Indian part is made up of 102 islands and just over half of them are inhabited.
 The Sundarbans is only accessible by boat and exploring it this way is a thrilling experience that shouldn't be missed.
 Don't be hopeful of seeing any tigers though.
 They're very shy and usually remain well hidden in the reserve.
 A highlight is staying in eco-friendly village accommodations and enjoying community-based tourism.

 Bandipur National Park, Karnataka

 One of the most famous national parks in south India, Bandipur is part of the Nilgiri Biosphere Reserve.
 It was once the the private hunting ground of the maharajas of Mysore.
 This substantial 870 square kilometer park receives a lot of tourists as its located on the way to Ooty from Mysore.
 It does have tigers, although they're rarely sighted.
 You're more likely to see deer and monkeys on safari (and maybe elephants if you're lucky).